EmperDeon/Organizer/README.md

 Using markdown code from [cpp-markdown](https://github.com/sevenjay/cpp-markdown) repo

+Organizer is an open source, cross-platform app for keeping documents (text notes, links and files).

-### Main functions:
+#### Main functions:
 - Store text/lists
-- Store links and collect them to groups
+- Store links in named groups
-- Store Markdown-formatted text (editor and render)
+- Store files in encrypted storage

+#### Features:
-- Auto save information after editing, hiding to tray and closing main window
+- Auto save information after editing
+- Hiding to tray

 - Migration of documents on load (Support for loading old-version docs)

-### Detailed info
+## Detailed info
+Each document is separate tab.

 ### Storage
 All in 1 file: storage.json